AlexGarciaG/NLP_topic_modeling/README.md

 ## Topic_Modeling

 ### The following steps will explain how to install the required library and requirements.
+Posts collected from Twitter and Reddit must be processed to anonymize any sensitive information (people's names, geographic locations, email addresses and cell phone numbers), and any hyperlinks must be removed.
+This step was done with the help of the spaCy library.

 ### The following steps will explain how to use  NLP_topic_modeling.

+#### BERTopic
+The first topic modeling technique used was BERTopic.

+#### LSA/LSI
+The second topic modeling technique chosen was Latent Semantic Analysis/Indexing.
+###### Video LSA
+For more information about LSA technique a video explanation can be found in the following link: ***insertar link de video de yt***

 ### To know to how topic_modeling read topic_modeling.md